(888) 552-6760 SCHEDULE AN APPOINTMENT

 About Me

-Alberto Pugliese, M.D., has joined City of Hope as the Samuel Rahbar Chair in Diabetes & Drug Discovery, chair of the Department of Diabetes Immunology and director of The Wanek Family Project for Type 1 Diabetes within the Arthur Riggs Diabetes & Metabolism Research Institute.
+Alberto Pugliese, M.D., has dedicated his career to understanding and curing type 1 diabetes.
+Now at City of Hope® Cancer Center Duarte, he serves as the Samuel Rahbar Chair in Diabetes and Drug Discovery, chair of the Department of Diabetes Immunology, and director of the Wanek Family Project for Type 1 Diabetes within the Arthur Riggs Diabetes & Metabolism Research Institute.

-Pugliese comes to City of Hope by way of the Diabetes Research Institute at the University of Miami, where he served as The J. Enloe and Eugenia J. Dodson Chair in Diabetes Research.
+Before joining City of Hope, Dr. Pugliese held multiple leadership roles in diabetes research and education at the University of Miami’s Diabetes Research Institute, where he served as The J. Enloe and Eugenia J. Dodson Chair in Diabetes Research.
 He was a tenured professor of medicine in the Division of Diabetes Endocrinology and Metabolism and a professor of microbiology and immunology.
 He also served as deputy director for immune tolerance research at the Diabetes Research Institute, Leonard Miller School of Medicine, University of Miami.

-Pugliese earned his medical degree at the University of Palermo in his native Italy.
-He completed postdoctoral research fellowships at that university, and then trained with the late George Eisenbarth at the Joslin Diabetes Center at Harvard Medical School and the Barbara Davis Center for Childhood Diabetes at the University of Colorado Health Sciences Center.
+Originally from Italy, Dr. Pugliese earned his medical degree at the University of Palermo and later trained at top institutions in the United States, including Joslin Diabetes Center at Harvard Medical School and the Barbara Davis Center for Childhood Diabetes at the University of Colorado Health Sciences Center.